 Tourism has had a large impact on the Guatemalan economy since 1996.
 According to government statistics, some 1.7 million visitors came to Guatemala in 2013, up from 826,000 in 2000.
 Of the Central American countries, only Costa Rica receives more visitors.
 Around 30 percent of Guatemala’s visitors come from North America, 18 percent come from Europe, and another 18 percent come from other countries.

 Tourism is a powerful force for strengthening local communicates and economies, and many towns have built a sound tourism infrastructure.
 The government is promoting tourism abroad and making improvements to the country’s airports.
 The government is also working to make travel as safe as possible for visitors, and installs tourism police in main tourism destinations.

-Guatemala has a wide wealth gap.
+Guatemala has a wide wealth gap, meaning you will see poverty at some point during your trip.
 The richest 10 percent of the population earns one-half of all income, while the top 20 percent earns two-thirds.
 Meanwhile, around 80 percent of the population lives in poverty.
 Most of those people live on less than $2 a day.

 Trustpilot 5-star rated